alexisrolland/docker-openssl/README.md

 ```
 # Create cert.pem and key.pem files for SSL encryption
 $ req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365

+# You have some other commands in mind?
+# Feel free to do a pull request
 ```